oneblink/forms/docs/errors.md

 The following classes will allow you to style the errors:

+- `.bm-form-invalid`  - Applied to the containing form when a field value fails validation
-- .bm_invalid - Applied to the container element when a field value fails validation
+- `.bm-formelement-invalid` - Applied to the container element when a field value fails validation
-- .bm-errors__bm-list - The unordered list of error messages
+- `.bm-errors__bm-list` - The unordered list of error messages
-- .bm-errors__bm-list-item - An error in the list of messages
+- `.bm-errors__bm-listitem` - An error in the list of messages

 Getting Field errors
 --------------------
+For compatibility reasons with past releases, we allow the retreval for error objects.
+The preferred way of doing this is now outlined in "Getting an array of invalid models" below

 An error is an array of objects that take the form of: